BF theory explanation of the entropy for rotating isolated horizons: Introduction

 \section{Introduction}

 Isolated horizons (IHs) \cite{abf1,afk1} can be considered as generalization of the event horizon of the black hole.
 They have many applications in mathematical physics, numerical relativity and quantum gravity \cite{ak1}.
-They provide more physical setting for the entropy calculation in loop quantum gravity \cite{abck1,enpp1}.
+Also they provide more physical setting for the entropy calculation in loop quantum gravity \cite{abck1,enpp1,smolin1}.
 The IHs can be nonrotating or rotating.
 The calculation of the entropy was first did with the nonrotating case \cite{abk1}, and then generalized to the rotating case \cite{rot1,rot2}.
-The calculation of the entropy is based on counting the dimension of Hilbert spaces of the boundary Chern-Simons theory \cite{abk1}.
+Those calculation of the entropy are based on counting the dimension of Hilbert spaces of the boundary U(1) Chern-Simons theory \cite{abk1}.
+Later, an SU(2) connection formulation is developed \cite{rot3}.

-In previous paper \cite{wmz}, a new approach based on the BF theory to calculate the entropy of the isolated horizons is formulated.
-Unfortunately this method can only applied to the nonrotating case then.
-In this paper, it will be shown that the symplectic form for the rotating isolated horizon is the same as that of the nonrotating case, thus the former case can reduce to the later case, which has been dealt already.
+In previous paper Ref.~\refcite{wmz}, a new approach based on the BF theory to calculate the entropy of the isolated horizons is formulated.
+Unfortunately this method can only be applied to the nonrotating case then.
+In this paper, it will be shown that the symplectic form of the rotating isolated horizon is the same as that of the nonrotating case, thus the former case can be reduced to the later case, which has been dealt already.

 The paper is organized as follows.
-In section II, a brief review of the calculation of the entropy of nonrotating isolated horizon with BF theory is given.
-In section III, it is shown that the symplectic form for the rotating isolated horizons can reduce to the nonrotating case.
+In section 2, a brief review of the calculation of the entropy for nonrotating isolated horizon with BF theory is given.
+In section 3, it is shown that the symplectic form of the rotating isolated horizons can be reduced to the nonrotating case.
 So the same results of the entropy calculation can be achieved.
-Section IV is the conclusion.
+Section 4 is the conclusion.